Home > 2017 ICD-10-CM Diagnosis Codes > Diseases of the respiratory system J00-J99 > Chronic lower respiratory diseases

-J45.909 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.
+J45.909 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A chronic disease in which the bronchial airways in the lungs become narrowed and swollen, making it difficult to breathe.
 Symptoms include wheezing, coughing, tightness in the chest, shortness of breath, and rapid breathing.
 An attack may be brought on by pet hair, dust, smoke, pollen, mold, exercise, cold air, or stress.